 When you consider that an international employer of record can provide support for all the above—and more—as part of its standard service, the costs of expanding into a new country can be dramatically reduced.

-Organisations are facing increasing pressure from shareholders to show a positive return on investment.
-With every move scrutinised, there can be a reluctance to undertake a risk as substantial as expanding operations into a new country.
+Organizations are facing increasing pressure from shareholders to show a positive return on investment.
+With every move scrutinized, there can be a reluctance to undertake a risk as substantial as expanding operations into a new country.

 With few exceptions, the number of processes and level of bureaucracy involved make establishing your company in a new country no quick or easy task.
 Quite a bit of research and due diligence accompany such a venture.